System design mapping for games

 A system-first layout: panels on the left, entities in the middle, and SystemLink™ relationships on the right — all part of one connected design environment.

-Under time pressure, “keeping it updated” loses to shipping.
+Under time pressure, curating long documents loses to shipping.

 How this differs from Notion, Docs, or Obsidian